 - 1.13.1.
 An asset is a point of a given type, owned by a player.
 There are three types of assets: action points, resource points, and life points. - 1.13.2.
-An action point is an asset that is typically used to play an action card and/or activate an action ability. - 1.13.2a The turn player can gain action points from the following: at the start of their action phase (see Section 4.3 Action Phase), the ability go again (see Rule 8.3.5), and effects that grant the player action points. - 1.13.2b A non-turn player can not gain action points.
-If a non-turn player would gain an action point from a rule or effect, they instead do not gain any action points.
+An action point is an asset that is typically used to play an action card and/or activate an action ability. - 1.13.2a A player can gain action points during their action phase from the following: at the start of their action phase (see Section 4.3 Action Phase), the ability go again (see Rule 8.3.5), and effects that grant the player action points. - 1.13.2b A player cannot gain action points if it is not their action phase.
+If a player would gain an action point from a rule or effect but it is not their action phase, instead they do not gain any action points.